Henry Widdowson: Career

-In 1977, Widdowson became the first Chair of Applied Linguistics at the Institute of Education, University of London.
-He is Emeritus Professor of Education, University of London, and has also been Professor of Applied Linguistics at the University of Essex and Professor of English Linguistics at the University of Vienna, where he holds an Honorary Professorship (Department of English).
-Since the 1990s, Widdowson has lived and worked in Vienna, Austria.
-He is the Applied Linguistics adviser to Oxford University Press and series adviser of Oxford Bookworms Collection.
-Widdowson is co-editor of Language Teaching: A Scheme for Teacher Education.
-He is the series editor of Oxford Introductions to Language Study and the author of Linguistics (1996) in the same series.
-He has also published Defining Issues in English Language Teaching (2002), and Practical Stylistics: An Approach to Poetry (1992).
+He took early retirement from his positions in Essex and London in 1998.
+Since 1998, he is Emeritus Professor of Education, University of London, and Emeritus Professor of Applied Linguistics at the University of Essex.
+From 1998 to 2001 he has been Professor of English Linguistics at the University of Vienna, where he now holds an Honorary Professorship (Department of English).
+Since the 1990s, Widdowson lives and works in Vienna, Austria.
+Widdowson is co-editor of Language Teaching: A Scheme for Teacher Education (1987).
+He has also published such seminal works as On the subject of English: the Linguistics of Language Use and Learning (2020), Text, Context, Pretext: Critical Issues in Discourse Analysis (2004), Defining Issues in English Language Teaching (2003), and Practical Stylistics: An Approach to Poetry (1992).